Arizona Labor Laws Guide

 - Metalworking, punishing, or shearing machines.

-- Manufacturing clay construction product, and
+- Manufacturing clay construction products, and

 - Occupations where minors are exposed to radiation greater than 0.5 rem per year.